Skip to Main Content

 Nationality of first-time directors

-84% of first-time directors hold executive positions; only 16% have portfolio careers.
+84% of first-time directors hold executive positions; only 16% of them have portfolio careers.

-At 41%, an industrial background is most common amongst this year’s cohort of first-time directors, and reflects the sector background of the wider group.
-The second most common background is financial services (28%).
+At 55%, an industrial background is most common amongst this year’s cohort of first-time directors, and reflects the sector background of the wider group.
+The second most common background is TMT&S (16%).

 Board size

-The average board size in the Nordics, including employee representatives, is 9.5, on a par with last year.
-If employee representatives are excluded, average board size is 7.6.
+The average board size in the Nordics, including employee representatives, is 9.7, a marginal increase from last year’s 9.5.
+If employee representatives are excluded, average board size also increases slightly, to 7.7 (from 7.6).

 All Denmark Finland Norway Sweden

 The highest share of employee representation is seen in Denmark; in Finland the model is less common.
-When employee representatives are excluded, the largest boards are found in Sweden (8.6 on average).
+When employee representatives are excluded, the largest boards are also found in Sweden (8.8 on average).

 Independence

 Levels of independence among non-executives remains relatively stable in the Nordics.
-79% of non-executives are considered independent across the region, up slightly from the 77% seen in 2022.
+79% of non-executives are considered independent across the region, consistent with the 79% seen in 2023.

-The average independence of boards is highest in Finland, where 89% of directors are independent.
-In both Denmark and Norway, 78% of directors are independent.
-Sweden records the lowest proportion of independent directors, at 70%.
+The average independence of boards is highest in Finland, where 92% of directors are independent.
+It is followed by Denmark (78%), Norway, (76%) and Sweden (70%).

 Length of service

-Among chairs, the average board tenure in the region is 7.2 years.
-Sweden has the longest chair tenure, at 8.8 years on average, and Norway has the shortest average tenure at 6.1 years.
-Chairs in Denmark and Finland have tenures of 7.4 years and 6.4 years, respectively.
+Among chairs, average board tenure in the region is 7.5 years.
+Sweden has the longest average chair tenure, at 9.4 years, and Norway has the shortest at 6.5 years.
+Chairs in Denmark and Finland record average tenures of 7.4 years and 6.8 years, respectively.

 Tenure by role